tjvantoll/articles/vue-1/article.md

 In this article we’ll answer some common questions about NativeScript-Vue, talk about what’s next, and discuss how you can get involved.
 But let’s start by looking at how you can try NativeScript-Vue right now.

 > **NOTE**: Short on time and want to learn more?
 Next month we’re holding an online event where we’ll talk about NativeScript-Vue in detail.
-[Sign up!]()
+[Sign up!](https://attendee.gotowebinar.com/register/9059771692589680643?source=blog)

--- TODO: Make that a live link --

 ## Getting Started